Review of the floppy disk as a storage medium, and the USB replacement

 This means that several different interfaces and behaviors appeared over the years, meaning that floppy drive hardware are not that interchangable depending on the abilities of your host system.

-Meaning, to you the customer, the USB Floppy is likely not going to be plug-and-play, unfortunately.
+Meaning the USB Floppy is not going to be 100% plug-and-play for all customers, unfortunately.
 There is going to be some amount of configuration to be done per machine model unless we are familiar with your model through enough sales and customer feedback.
-We have some feedback, and we try to put any machine-specific info on the PLR forums if we can.
+We have some customer feedback now (edit: as of 2016, a LOT of feedback!) so we have a good idea how to do all the configuration for you.

 At the same time we bring up the existance of floppy disk drives larger and smaller than the now-ubitiquous 3 1/2 standard PC floppy drive.
+Physically different.
+Half size, 3/4 size, double size.
 And also of connectors and plugs that are not the standard 0.1" spacing 34 pin rectangular connector, but instead have different amount of pins or use a flat flexible ribbon cable.

 This means we must match the size and shape of the floppy drive, then match the connector, then match the data interpretation abilities of the unit, to make any given customer satisfied with his device.
 Which is why we will generally ask the make/model of floppy drive, the make/model of host machine, and also we ask for any details that will help us guesstimate what you need in case its a machine we do not know; at the very least, is it using a format compatible (readable) with Windows.